Skip to main content

 Timer scheduling and cancellation are side effects of transaction execution:

-• Scheduled timers are collected in ExecutionSideEffects.scheduled_timers and persisted to storage after the transaction commits.
+• Scheduled timers pass the §4.2 validation (fee_payer, TTL, gas caps, per-actor cap) during the originating tx’s execution; validation failure reverts the tx.
+Accepted timers are collected in ExecutionSideEffects.scheduled_timers and persisted to storage after the transaction commits.

-• Cancelled timers are collected in ExecutionSideEffects.cancelled_timers and removed from storage after the transaction commits.
+• Cancelled timers pass the §4.2 authorization check (or the §5.4 system-instruction authorization) and are collected in ExecutionSideEffects.cancelled_timers, then removed from storage after the transaction commits.
+Any pre-charged max_cost is refunded on the same commit.

-• On transaction rollback, all timer side effects are discarded.
+• On transaction rollback, all timer side effects are discarded — no scheduled timer is persisted, no cancelled timer is removed, no pre-charge is finalized.

 5. End-of-Block Delivery